DougieLawson/backlight_dimmer/README.md

 is off.

-The program will use a linux event device like `/dev/input/event0` to receive events from the touchscreen, keyboard, mouse, etc., and `/sys/class/backlight/rpi-backlight/bl_power` to turn the backlight on and off.
+The program will use a linux event device like `/dev/input/event0` to receive events from the touchscreen, keyboard, mouse, etc., and `/sys/class/backlight/rpi-backlight/brightness` to dim the backlight.
 The event device is a command-line parameter without the /dev/input/ path specification.

 # Installation